What is an Advanced Persistent Threat?

 To prevent, detect and resolve an APT, you must recognize its characteristics.
 Most APTs follow the same basic life cycle of infiltrating a network, expanding access and achieving the goal of the attack, which is most commonly stealing data by extracting it from the network.

-In the first phase, the APT gains access through an email, network, file or application vulnerability.
+In the first phase, advanced persistent threats often gain access through social engineering techniques.
 One indication of an APT is a phishing email that selectively targets high-level individuals like senior executives or technology leaders, often using information obtained from other team members that have already been compromised.
 Email attacks that target specific individuals are called “spear-phishing.”

 The email may seem to come from a team member and include references to an ongoing project.
 If several executives report being duped by a spear-phishing attack, start looking for other signs of an APT.